 You can also call them at 517-323-1200 or 888-252-4626.
 You can also call the Insurance Minnesota branch at 800-332-2886.Settlements and Verdicts Involving Auto-Owners Insurance

 - 2016, Michigan: $950,000 Settlement.
 Plaintiff and defendant are in what appears to be a road-rage incident, traveling close to 100 miles per hour.
-Suddenly, defendant, allegedly intoxicated, swerves into the plaintiff's vehicle, knocking it off the roadway and into a tree.
+Suddenly, the defendant, allegedly intoxicated, swerves into the plaintiff's vehicle, knocking it off the roadway and into a tree.
 This kills the plaintiff.
-Defendant, insured by Auto-Owners, argues drag racing and road rage, and argues that plaintiff would be found 50% liable at trial.
+The defendant, insured by Auto-Owners, argues drag racing and road rage and argues that plaintiff would be found 50% liable at trial.
 The parties settled for $950,000.

 - 2016, Kentucky: $100,000 Verdict.
 A woman is a passenger in a vehicle being driven by her husband when defendant rear-ends them while they are stopped in traffic.
 The woman was taken to the ER, and as a result of the impact, has to treat with a chiropractor and experiences migraines.
 She sues the other driver and her insurance carrier, Auto-Owners, to recover her underinsured motorist benefits.
 Defendant driver settles with her for his $50,000 policy limits.
 A jury then awarded her $100,000 from Auto-Owners, which is likely to be reduced due to limits due to policy limits and personal injury protection.

 - 2016, Michigan: $40,000 Settlement.
 A 26-year-old nurse is driving and begins to slow due to traffic.
-As she approaches an intersection, she is rear-ended by defendant's vehicle.
-The impact forces her to impact the vehicle in front of her, and causes injuries to her shoulder, neck, and back.
+As she approaches an intersection, she is rear-ended by the defendant's vehicle.
+The impact forces her to impact the vehicle in front of her and causes injuries to her shoulder, neck, and back.
 The nurse sues defendant driver and the owner of the vehicle, insured by Auto-Owners Insurance Company.
-The defendants admitted liability, but disputed the causation of the plaintiff's injury.
-The parties settled the case for $0,000 after a case evaluation, which was within the Auto-Owners Insurance policy limits.
+The defendants admitted liability but disputed the causation of the plaintiff's injury.
+The parties settled the case for $40,000 after a case evaluation, which was within the Auto-Owners Insurance policy limits.

 - 2015, Illinois: $1,000,000 Settlement.
 A 27-year-old electrician is driving his vehicle, with his brother and another friend as a passenger, when they are involved in a collision with a pickup truck and a tractor-trailer.
 The driver brings a case against the other two drivers, claiming that he slowed due to traffic ahead of him when the pickup truck driver struck the rear of his vehicle, pushing it into the tractor-trailer in front of him.
 His two passengers were airlifted to the hospital, while he was transported by ambulance.
 One of his passengers sustained cervical and lumbar spine strains, while the other suffered a traumatic brain injury.
 The driver sustained fractures requiring surgery, leaving him unable to work, and subsequently suffer emotional disturbances and severe depression, leading to his suicide.
 The defendants argue that the brain injury was not the proximate cause of the man's suicide, but Auto-Owner Insurance settled the case for their $1,000,000 policy limits.